|Grade 8 DC Trip POSTPONED: An Update|

 Academic Program Highlight: Greek Day

-6th grade students, their parents and faculty members gathered with excitement onto Graham Field during the last week of the 2011-'12 academic year to take part in a D-E Middle School tradition: Greek Day.
+At the very end of each academic year, 6th grade students, their parents and faculty members gather with excitement onto Graham Field to take part in a D-E Middle School tradition: Greek Day.

 A variation of the Greek Olympics followed by an Awards Ceremony and Greek Feast, Greek Day entails spirited competition, attire fittingly inspired by the ancients, and a delicious feast.
-Each 6th grade social studies class was assigned a new "city-state" status; the City-States of Athens, Sparta, Thebes, and Delphi participated in a series of events including a chariot race, a foot race and even a discus throw.
-These classes not only made red-figure and black-figure pottery for the showcase, but also created their costumes from bedsheets, and chariots from foam board.
-The event concluded with prizes and the serving of foods featuring classic and modern Greek delicacies including Tzatziki, Hummus, Moussaka, and Saganaki.
+Each 6th grade social studies class is assigned a new "city-state" status; the City-States of Athens, Sparta, Thebes, and Delphi participate in a series of events including a chariot race, a foot race and even a discus throw.
+These classes create pottery for the showcase, not to mention costumes from bedsheets, and chariots from foam board.
+The event concludes with prizes and the serving of foods featuring classic and modern Greek delicacies including Tzatziki, Hummus, Moussaka, and Saganaki.

 (201) 569-9500 ext 3702